ForgottenGlory/Dungeons-Deviousness/d&dmcm.md

   * If Estrus Chaurus doesn't appear in the MCM menu, you need to go back to the start of this document and read the bold text. :)
   * Options
     * Short Birth Duration: Enabled
+  * Animations
+    * Click Register Animations, then exit the MCM and re-enter the MCM.

 * Egg Factory
   * General Options